-Look Out for These 10 Signs of a Hormonal Imbalance
+Look Out for These Ten Signs of a Hormonal Imbalance

 While these signs could be related to another condition, a hormonal imbalance is often responsible.
 However, with proper medical attention, it's easily controlled.

 Hormonal activity plays an important role in the physical and mental health of every individual.
-Hormonal imbalances can lead to a number of health conditions, which can have a significant impact on your quality of life.
+A hormonal imbalance can lead to a number of health conditions, which can have a significant impact on your quality of life.

-For example, they’re responsible for vital functions, such as metabolism, growth rate, fertility and sex drive.
+You should remember that hormones are responsible for regulating body processes at different stages of life.
+For example, they’re responsible for vital functions, such as metabolism, growth rate, fertility, and sex drive.
 Among other things, they determine our moods, body weight, and many other important processes that are essential for our well-being.

 It’s important to be aware that the presence of these symptoms doesn’t always indicate the presence of a hormonal issue.
 Sometimes, they can be a sign of other underlying health issues.
 So, if you’re experiencing one or more of these symptoms, the best thing to do is talk to your doctor to receive an accurate diagnosis.

 1. Persistent acne is caused by a hormonal imbalance